gruntwork-io/docs/docs/2.0/docs/overview/getting-started/link-github-id.md

 [GitHub has begun requiring](https://github.blog/2023-03-09-raising-the-bar-for-software-security-github-2fa-begins-march-13) users to enable two-factor authentication (2FA).
 If you haven't already done so, we recommend [enabling 2FA](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication) for your account and any machine users.
 For more information on the benefits of two-factor authentication and how this change may impact you, please take a look at our [Knowledge Base article](https://github.com/orgs/gruntwork-io/discussions/764).

 :::

+## Next Steps

+Now that you've completed setting up your Gruntwork account, return to the [DevOps Foundations Getting Started Checklist](./index.md) to continue setting up your DevOps Foundations.

 ## Related Knowledge Base Discussions